waveslin/cansoap/README.md

 In order to purchase the items, customers need to enter their personal information (Mailing address & contact information & card information).
 The e-commerce functionality is supported by [Stripe](https://stripe.com/en-ca).
 After checkout customer will see their receipt and are able to download it in PDF format.
 This project is hosted in Heroku and is not a real production for selling bar soap.
 If you would like to test the project, please remember to insert fake personal information.
-Furthermore, you can find testing card numbers [HERE](https://stripe.com/docs/testing).
+Furthermore, Please only use the testing card for payment information.
+You can find testing card numbers [HERE](https://stripe.com/docs/testing).

 #### `language | framwork | library | database | API | technique`